 According to critics and fans alike, 1982 was the best year for summer movies.

-Here’s a retro sneak peak of the best summer movies released in 1982:
+Here’s the amazing summer movies released in 1982!

 E.T. the Extra-Terrestrial